awsdocs/elb-user-guide/doc_source/elb-api-permissions.md

 ## Required permissions for the 2012\-06\-01 API<a name="required-permissions-v1"></a>

-When calling the following actions from the 2012\-06\-01 API, you must grant IAM users permission to call the specified actions\.
+When calling the following actions from the 2012\-06\-01 API, you must grant users permission to call the specified actions\.

 `ApplySecurityGroupsToLoadBalancer`
 + `elasticloadbalancing:ApplySecurityGroupsToLoadBalancer`